twallema/pySODM/docs/quickstart.md

 ## Quickstart

-In this quickstart tutorial, we'll set up a simple (ODE) SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
+In this quickstart tutorial, we'll set up a simple SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
 We'll then asses what happens if the pathogen's infectivity is lowered.
-We'll use a simple model but cover the most important concepts and features of `pySODM`, you'll learn about building more complex models in other tutorials (REF).
+By using a simple model, we can focus on the most important workflows and features of `pySODM`, which are similar throughout all the other examples on this documentation website.
+You'll learn about building more complex models in other tutorials (REF).
 This quickstart tutorial serves as a template for a typical workflow:
 1. Import dependencies
 2. Load the dataset
 3. Load/Define a model